greatbsky/react-native-pull/README.md

   This is  the `PullView` & `PullList` component in React Native both for Android and iOS, pull to refresh, very useful &amp; easily!

-  This is a JavaScript-only implementation of `PullView` & `PullList` in React Native.
-Like `ScrollView` and `ListView`, `PullView` can host multiple components and views, `PullList` can efficient display of vertically scrolling lists of changing data.
+  This is a JavaScript-only implementation of `PullView` & `PullList` in React Native. `PullView` can host multiple components and views like `ScrollView`, `PullList` can efficient display of vertically scrolling lists of changing data like `ListView`.
 Better than ScrollView & ListView  in Android, this `PullView` & `PullList` can be pull down, then show top indicator, the top indicator have three state: **pulling**, **pullok**, **pullrelease**.
 And more, `PullView` also can make you use refreshControl to provide pull-to-refresh same as scrollview. `PullList` also can make you use any props like ListView.

 `PullView` & `PullList` demo project: https://github.com/greatbsky/react-native-pull-demo